FUNDING YOUR VOYAGE

 Support may be offered young people who are under 25 and have come from a disadvantaged background (i.e. in care, low income family, single parent family etc.)

-Every year we fundraise to support young people in sailing with us.
-We may be able to part fund your voyage if you are 25 or under and are unable to pay for your voyage if you meet the following criteria:
+Every year we fundraise to provide additional support to young people (15-25) sailing with us.
+We may be able to part fund your voyage with us if you are 25 or under and would struggle to pay for your voyage.

 New bursary opportunities are regularly promoted on the Sail Training International "Sail on Board" Website.

 Bursary providers typically expect participants to contribute to their voyage.
 Fundraising ideas and advice from the Association of Sail Training Organisations (ASTO) can be found here